-Virtual Reality Psychological Design – VR for Training and Development
+Virtual Reality Psychological Design

 We believe in bringing psychology and virtual reality together, that these two fields are in fact complementary and will in time become an additional branch of psychology.
 This combination allowing clients to develop and train staff in new hyper realistic ways, ways which are not practical or feasible in our normal realities.

 So how can clients benefit from this?
 Well we already know that VR can trigger the same physiological reactions and behaviours as per real situations.
 So as a training environment it is well suited as long as the VR design supports best psychology/training practice.

 Our own psychologists have extensive backgrounds in Occupational (Business) Psychology and training.
 We also work closely with clinical psychologists so whatever your organisational needs, we can design and develop VR applications that have a solid underpinning in psychological theory and practice.

 VR is well suited to learning and development applications, it allows:

 - Trainees to learn and practice new skills, develop knowledge or even change behaviours.

 - Training at any location at any time.

 - Mistakes to be made and learned from effectively and safely.